omnetpp/omnetpp/samples/database/README.txt

    into the simulation dynamically (using the load-libs= omnetpp.ini entry).

 4. Fill the database with the input data.
-If you want to use cMySQLConfiguration, this means INSERTs into the config, configsection and configentry tables, and with cMySQLNetBuilder, into the network, node, link and parameter tables.
+If you want to use cMySQLConfigReader, this means INSERTs into the config, configsection and configentry tables, and with cMySQLNetBuilder, into the network, node, nodeparameter, link and linkparameter tables.

-   To use the sample cMySQLConfiguration data for the Token Ring model, run the SQL script in example1:
+   To use the sample cMySQLConfigReader data for the FiFo model, run the SQL script in example1:

    $ cd samples/database/example1
    $ mysql test
-   mysql> source tokenring-config.sql
+   mysql> source fifo-config.sql
    mysql> exit

-   You can load the sample topology data for cMySQLNetBuilder in example2/ net60.sql in much the same way.
+   To use the sample cMySQLNetBuilder data for the Routing model, run the SQL script net60.sql in example2 in much the same way.

 5. Prepare an omnetpp.ini to activate the MySQL extensions.
 Add one or more of the following entries:

    [General]
-   configuration-class = "cMySQLConfiguration"
+   configuration-class = "SectionBasedConfiguration"
+   sectionbasedconfig-configreader-class = "cMySQLConfigReader"
    outputvectormanager-class = "cMySQLOutputVectorManager"
    outputscalarmanager-class = "cMySQLOutputScalarManager"